Unrepl/unrepl/SPEC.md

 2017-11-23: change in map elisions, now the key is always `#unrepl/... nil` and the value contains the actual elision.

+## Interaction model

+The client may setup several connections with the server.

+Connections usually starts as plain REPLs and are subsequently upgraded to something else.

+The first connection created is typically meant for user input (and exclusively for user input, it must not be used for commands) and is upgraded by sending a piece of code colloquially referred to as "the blob".
+Upon successful upgrade the client receives a `:unrepl/hello` message which describes how to set up other connections.
+This connection is generally called the user connection or the user repl or even just `user`.

+There are two other common types of connections:
+ * repl connections meant for control of the user repls, most often referred to as `aux` or auxiliary/ancillary connections;
+ * sideloader connections meant to allow the client to provide local clojure code, resources and java classes for dynamic loading by the (potentially remote) server.

 ## Spec

 ### Reserved keywords and extensions